steve8x8/Libre1-NS/README.md

 - MacOSX "El Capitan" is not suited to run this software (because of a different `date` implementation).
 - Will not work with Libre 2 readers, or Libre 1 readers upgraded to the 2.4 software.
 - See below.
+- Oh, and I almost forgot: This is COMPLETELY UNTESTED!

 # Disclaimer